Cohomological Twisting of 2-Linearization and Extended TQFT: Twisting and 2-Linearization

 This is the twisted version of (\cite{gpd2vect}, Thm.
 5), though here we are also explicitly noting that the 2-functor is symmetric monoidal.
 Much of the proof is substantially the same as the untwisted case.
 We need to check several facts, so we will prove it as a series of lemmas, corresponding to lemmas and theorems shown in the untwisted case in \cite{gpd2vect}.
 The proofs are similar, so we will cite those at the appropriate place for brevity where there is significant overlap and show only the distinct new parts of the proofs.

+Moreover, as in Theorem \ref{thm:fc-sm2func}, in the interest of clarity we have not defined all of the specified structure morphisms which play the role for bicategories of properties of symmetric monoidal functors between categories.
+Because the construction of the 2-functor provides natural choices for these morphisms, shall remark on what these choices are as we prove the necessary parts of this theorem.

+To begin with, it is clear that $Rep( C^{\theta_A}(A) )$ is a 2-vector space, since it is the category of representations of a finite dimensional complex algebra on complex vector spaces.
+Similarly, the functorial constructions for 1- and 2-morphisms ensure that we must obtain 2-linear maps and natural transformations.
+We must show that these assemble into a symmetric monoidal 2-functor.

 \begin{lemma} $\FV^{U(1)}$ preserves composition of 1-morphisms up to isomorphism. \end{lemma} \begin{proof} Note that this is the twisted version of (\cite{gpd2vect}, Thm.
 3), which gives the corresponding isomorphism for the composites of spans in $\Span(\Gpd)$.
+This gives one of the structure maps for a weak 2-functor.
+As we shall see, we can inherit this structure from the untwisted version.

 Suppose we are given two spans in $\uispgpd$:

 and

 Then the composite is: